cs1302uga/cs1302-ce13/README.md

    the type for your container class, it must be fully parameterized.
 That is, we are explicitly requiring you not to use the raw type version of `Container` for this step.

 1. Run the code.
-If you encounter compile-time error, then detail the following in your notes:
+If you encounter any compile-time error, then detail the following in your notes:
    1. The complete output of the compiler;
    1. Why the exception was thrown;